 The cameras Super35 sensor is where the magic happens.

 The Sony F5 delivers gorgeous super-sampled HD pictures with visibly superior texture, colour reproduction and detail that ordinary HD cameras cannot touch.
 The F5 has fourteen stops of latitude, which allows the whole picture to be reproduced in a very natural way with lots of details in the dark area of the screen with great highlight handling.
-With an ISO base of 2000, the F5 is a super sensitive camera with multiple recording formats including HD/2K on SxS memory and 16-bit RAW 2K/4K on optional AXSM™ media.
+With an ISO base of 2000, the F5 is a super sensitive camera with multiple recording formats including HD, 2K and 4K on to SxS memory cards.
 The F5 shoots up to 180 frames per second slow motion in full HD which is just over 7 times slower than real life.

 Using good optics has always been important to me.

 Lenses are one of the most important elements of a camera because they form and focus the image that is recorded by the camera sensor.
 Lenses actually define the picture resolution more than a cameras sensor.

 Zoom lenses are associated more with video cameras than large format cinema cameras like my Sony F5.
 A zoom lens for a shoulder-mounted camera such as XDCAM, etc. would have a typical zoom range of x20.

 For the new breed of large format cameras, like the F5, Alexa or Red, zoom lenses tend to have shorter ranges around 3X or 6x.
 Although these lenses are sold as cine zoom lenses, most cameramen treat them as ‘variable focal’ lenses, i.e. we use the zoom ring to choose a focal length before we roll the camera.